pauli2406/Garlicoin-Mobile-Wallet/README.md

 This is a Garlicoin Wallet for Android.
 Created with Phonegap.

-Functions:
+Features:
-1. Add your own Wallet/Wallets
+1. Add your own Wallet
 2. See your balance and last 25 transactions.
 3. See Block difficulty and total mined blocks